-Each time we perform a Value Engineering brainstorm session at PEKO, we use 3 Key Principles to analyze each component’s existence.
-Reviewing these three principles successfully implements as many aspects as possible from our Value Engineering sessions.
+Each time we perform a value engineering brainstorm session for DFM and DFA, we use 3 key principles to analyze each component’s existence.
+Reviewing these three principles successfully implements as many aspects as possible from our value engineering sessions.
 Each component must justify its design to ensure it accomplishes the functional requirement necessary for performance, without succumbing to tendencies of over designing.

-The 3 Key Principles are as follows:
+- Eliminate.
 What is the function of the component?
-Can it be removed?
-Is it critical?
+Can the component be removed?
+Is the component critical?

-Can we integrate certain parts of the design with other parts?
+- Combine.
+Can we integrate certain parts in the design with other parts?

+- Optimize.
 Can a given part be simplified?
 Can a different, more cost-effective component replace this specific item?
-Can a different manufacturing technique be implemented to save time, or cost?
+Can a different manufacturing technique be implemented to save time or reduce costs?

-In addition to these three key principles, there are additional aspects of the design that requires key focus during the DFM and DFA process.
+In addition to these three key principles, there are additional aspects of the design that require key focus during the DFM and DFA process.
 These focuses include: